Corporate Governance

 Where voting decisions are not in line with the Board’s expectations the Board will engage with those shareholders to understand and address any issues.
 The Company Secretary is the main point of contact for such matters.

-3. Take into account wider stakeholder and social responsibilities and their implications for long-term success
+4. Take into account wider stakeholder interests, including social and environmental responsibilities, and their implications for long-term success.

 What we do and why

-4. Embed effective risk management, considering both opportunities and threats, throughout the organisation
+5. Embed effective risk management, internal controls and assurance activities, considering both opportunities and threats, throughout the organisation.

 What we do and why

-5. Maintain the board as a well- functioning, balanced team led by the chair
+6. Establish and maintain the Board as a well-functioning, balanced team led by the Chair

 What we do and why

-All Directors receive regular and timely information on the Group’s operational and financial performance.
+The Board is led by the Chair, Paul McGreevy and comprises a mix of executive and non-executive directors ensuring a range of skills, experience and independent perspectives.
+The Board receives regular and timely information on the Group’s operational and financial performance.
 Relevant information is circulated to the Directors in advance of meetings.
 All Directors have direct access to the advice and services of the Company Secretary and are able to take independent professional advice in the furtherance of the duties, if necessary, at the company’s expense.

 The Board has a formal schedule of matters reserved to it and is supported by the Audit, Remuneration and Nomination Committee.
 The Schedule of Matters Reserved and Committee Terms of Reference are available on the Company’s website and can be accessed on the Directors & Committees page of this website.

-6. Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities
+7. Maintain appropriate governance structures and ensure that individually and collectively the directors have the necessary up-to-date experience, skills and capabilities

 What we do and why

-7. Evaluate board performance based on clear and relevant objectives, seeking continuous improvement
+8. Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement

 What we do and why